-- 450 Climate change may be another LOF trigger.
-Given the large size of the studied catchments as well as the modern discharge record (Figure 5), it is unlikely that exceptional and localised extreme rainfall could occur synchronously in two large valleys.
-However, climate, through its modulation of glacier dynamics and the creation of proglacial lakes, could control the occurrence of GLOFs.
-Multiple terrestrial records for the monsoon-influenced Himalaya and the Indian subcontinent indicate a wet and strong monsoon phase during the Early Holocene Climatic Optimum (EHCO), followed by a dry phase between 5 ka to 4 ka - 455 BP.
-This dry phase is recorded amongst other proxy records, by a compilation of Indian monsoon records (Herzschuh, 2006); the transition to more arid conditions in central India that lead to a vegetation transition towards C4 grasses as recorded in the Lonar Crater Lake sediments (Sarkar et al., 2015); changes in moisture sources as indicated by a drop in δO of the Guliya ice cap on the Tibetan plateau (Thompson et al., 1997) (Figure 6).
-In response to the decrease in monsoonal precipitation, a number of preserved glacial landforms in the central Himalaya show a phase of glacial retreat around 5 ka BP (Abramowski - 460 et al. 2003; Finkel et al. 2003; Gayer et al. 2006; Schaefer et al. 2008; Pratt-Sitaula et al. 2011; Figure 6).
-This retreat has not been observed in all studied valleys, but glacial moraines dated to around 5 ka are reported in the Langtang valley in the upstream Trishuli catchment and in the Macha Khola, Manaslu massif (Be ages; Abramowski et al. 2003), in the Khumbu Himal (Everest region) with the Thuklha stage (Be ages; Finkel et al., 2003), as well as He and Be ages derived by Gayer et al. (2006) for moraines in the upper Mailun valley, Trishuli catchment suggesting a regional glacial response to aridification - 465 (Figure 6).
-Although the relation between GLOF frequency and ongoing climate change remains unclear (Harrison et al., 2018; Veh et al., 2019), past large phases of glacier retreat have been suggested to increase GLOF frequency (e.g. Walder and Costa,
+Climate change may be another LOF trigger through its modulation of glacier dynamics and the creation of GLOF-prone proglacial lakes.
+Multiple terrestrial records for the monsoon-influenced Himalaya and the Indian subcontinent indicate a wet and strong monsoon phase during the Early Holocene Climatic Optimum (EHCO), followed by a dry phase between 5 ka to 4 ka BP.
+This dry phase is recorded amongst other proxy records, by a compilation of Indian monsoon records (Herzschuh, 435 2006); the transition to more arid conditions in central India that lead to a vegetation transition towards C4 grasses as recorded in the Lonar Crater Lake sediments (Sarkar et al., 2015); changes in moisture sources as indicated by a drop in $\delta^{18}$ O of the Guliya ice cap on the Tibetan plateau (Thompson et al., 1997) (Figure 6).
+In response to the decrease in monsoonal precipitation, a number of preserved glacial landforms in the central Himalaya show a phase of glacial retreat around 5 ka BP (Abramowski et al. 2003; Finkel et al. 2003; Gaver et al. 2006; Schaefer et al. 2008; Pratt-Sitaula et al. 2011; Figure 6).
+This 440 retreat has not been observed in all studied valleys, but glacial moraines dated to around 5 ka are reported in the Langtang valley in the upstream Trishuli catchment and in the Macha Khola, Manaslu massif (Be ages; Abramowski et al. 2003), in the Khumbu Himal (Everest region) with the Thuklha stage (Be ages; Finkel et al., 2003), as well as He and Be ages